estradanic/choir-binder-manager/README.md

 cargo run
 ```

-The application creates a local SQLite database at `data/binders.sqlite` on first launch and seeds 20 binders numbered 1 through 20.
+The application creates a local SQLite database at `~/.choir-binder-manager/binders.sqlite` on first launch.
 Use the arrow keys to navigate the grid and press `q` or `Esc` to exit.

 ## Project Layout